The Minister for the Environment requested a Special Review under Part 3 of the Climate Change Authority Act 2011(Opens in a new tab/window).

-The Special Review has three phases:
+The Special Review had three phases:

 - Post-2020 targets: the Authority released a draft report on Australia’s emissions reduction targets for public consultation in April 2015, and its final report on targets on 2 July 2015.
-The Authority recommendations include a target of 30 per cent below 2000 levels by 2025

 Publications in the Special Review

 Report Three of the Special Review recommends policies Australia should implement to deliver on its international climate change commitments.
 The Authority recommends a ‘toolkit’ of policies because it found there is no single climate policy that can reduce emissions cost effectively across all sectors of the economy.
 The Authority’s recommended toolkit builds carefully on existing policies and incorporates some new ones.

 The Authority’s draft report considers the full range of policy options, including the various types of emissions trading, and how the Authority proposes to evaluate them.
 Submissions to this report will inform the Authority as it considers the toolbox of policies Australia should use to meet its emissions reduction targets.

 As part of the Special Review, the Authority evaluated several emissions reduction policies for Australia’s electricity supply sector.
 This research report explains the Authority’s analysis.